 But don’t fret just yet; there is good news, too.
 Organic mattresses are becoming more affordable, while at the same time conventional mattresses have become slightly less toxic in recent years.

-So in this article, we’re not only going to tell you where to buy the most affordable non-toxic mattresses, but we’ll also give you some tips on how you might be able to make mattress shopping a bit cheaper and less financially stressful.
+So in this article, I’m not only going to tell you where to buy the most affordable non-toxic mattresses, but I’ll also give you some tips on how you might be able to make mattress shopping a bit cheaper and less financially stressful.

-By the way, here is our full guide to non-toxic mattresses, which you might also find helpful!
-And for the best kids’ mattresses, check out this article.
+By the way, here is my comprehensive guide to non-toxic mattresses, which you might also find helpful!
+And I’ve got you covered for the best non-toxic kids’ mattresses as well.

-This article contains affiliate links which means we may earn a commission if you decide to make a puiase.
+This article contains affiliate links which means we may earn a commission if you decide to make a purchase.
 Pricing was accurate at the time of publication, but be aware that it may have changed since then.
+Be sure to check!

 Featured Image Credit: My Green Mattress